halilozel1903/AndroidTVApp/README.md

 ## Donation 💸

-If this project help you 💁 you can give me a cup of coffee. ☕
+If this project help 💁 you can give me a cup of coffee. ☕

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/halilozel1903)